The English Patient: Evaluating Local Lockdowns Using Real-Time COVID-19 & Consumption Data: Introduction

 In this paper, we are the first academics to use a new source of real-time and highly granular European consumption data.
 We combine these with data on coronavirus cases to analyse the impact of local lockdowns on both COVID-19 cases and local consumption.
-Using a difference-in-difference methodology, we estimate the impact of local lockdowns imposed in the late summer of 2020 on a number of UK cities, examining the effects on both containment of cases and consumer spending.
+Using a difference-in-difference methodology, we estimate the impact of local lockdowns imposed in the late summer of 2020 on a series of UK cities, examining their ability to contain of COVID-19 cases and how consumer spending responded.

 Our study makes two main contributions.
 First, we introduce a new source of real-time, transaction-level consumption data -- Fable Data -- that can be used for economic research and to inform policymaking.
 These data contain transaction-by-transaction spending data, updated daily, for large representative samples of UK bank accounts and credit cards, with individual-level identifiers and geocode identifiers.
 We show these data are a highly correlated, leading indicator of official Bank of England statistics -- data that are only available in aggregated form and with many months lag -- in contrast to Fable Data which are available in real-time and disaggregated (correlation coefficient of 0.91 January 2018 - June 2020).
 These data are applicable to a broad variety of questions in the analysis of individual consumption behavior.
-They present a new opportunity for researchers to measure consumption in arguably more reliable ways than using data from consumption surveys, which has become less reliable in recent decades and has prompted a variety of initiatives aimed at improving the measurement of consumption \citep[see][]{browning2014measurement, landais2020introduction}.
-These data show the UK's economic recovery in spending April to August 2020 had stalled in September and October varies across regions and urban geographies.
+They present a new opportunity for researchers to measure consumption in complementary and arguably more reliable ways than using data from consumption surveys, which has become less reliable in recent decades and has prompted a variety of initiatives aimed at improving the measurement of consumption \citep[see][]{browning2014measurement, landais2020introduction}.
+These data show the UK's economic recovery in spending April to August 2020 had stalled in September and October.